Freight Shipping from Stockton to Phoenix

 How much does it cost to ship freight from Stockton to Phoenix?

-Full truckload (FTL) rates from Stockton, CA to Phoenix, AZ currently range from $1,686-$2,078 for a standard dry van load over the 784-mile route.
+Full truckload (FTL) rates from Stockton, CA to Phoenix, AZ currently range $1,686-$2,078 (roughly $2.18-$2.66 per mile over 784 miles).
 LTL shipments typically cost $631-$1,066 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Phoenix?

-Standard FTL transit from Stockton to Phoenix is approximately 14 hrs by truck over 784 miles.
+Standard FTL transit from Stockton to Phoenix is approximately 14 hrs by truck over 784 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Port of Stockton Intermodal (deepwater port) to BNSF Phoenix Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Stockton to Phoenix freight?